dharmafly/tasket/docs/api.md

-    /tasks/:id               # GET:   Gets a single task for :id /tasks/:id               # PUT:   Updates a single task for :id /tasks/:id               # DELETE Deletes a single task for :id
+    /tasks/:id               # GET:   Gets a single task for :id /tasks/:id               # PUT:   Updates a single task for :id /tasks/:id               # DELETE Deletes a single task for :id /tasks/:id/image         # POST   Uploads an image to the task with :id (requires multipart/form-data)

 ### Task Model Data ###